supchyan/whale-lib/README.md

 Average scene folder have to include:
 ```
 .../root/scene_folder/
-  > index.html
+  > layout.html
-  > script.js
+  > main.js
 ```

-`index.html` - a main layout file, so it will be loaded as [innerHtml](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML).
+`layout.html` - a main layout file, so it will be loaded as [innerHtml](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML).

-`script.js` - a main script file, so the lib will attempt to evaluate it upon the scene loading process.
+`main.js` - a main script file, so the lib will attempt to [evaluate](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) it upon the scene loading process.

-You can use `.css` files as well, but you need to `<link>` them in `index.html` file.
+You can use `.css` files as well, but you need to `<link>` them in `layout.html` file.